rusticstuff/simdutf8/README.md

 It also fails early: errors are checked on the fly as the string is processed and once an invalid UTF-8 sequence is encountered, it returns without processing the rest of the data.
-This comes at a performance penalty compared to the `basic` API even if the input is valid UTF-8.
+This comes at a slight performance penalty compared to the `basic` API even if the input is valid UTF-8.

 ## Implementation selection

 ### X86
-The fastest implementation is selected at runtime using the `std::is_x86_feature_detected!` macro unless the CPU targeted by the compiler supports the fastest available implementation.
+The fastest implementation is selected at runtime using the `std::is_x86_feature_detected!` macro, unless the CPU targeted by the compiler supports the fastest available implementation.
 So if you compile with `RUSTFLAGS="-C target-cpu=native"` on a recent x86-64 machine, the AVX 2 implementation is selected at compile-time and runtime selection is disabled.